SergiR1996/PELEAnalysis-Processing/README.md

 <b> Plot metrics from PELE report files </b>

-The i (input) flag is to state the path of the report files, and the X and Z flags are to store the metrics from the report files for the X and Y axis, respectively.
-The SP flag is to create the ScatterPlot, as other type of plots can be created.
+The i (input) flag is to state the path of the report files, and the X, Y, and Z flags are to store the metrics from the report files for the X, Y, and Z axis, respectively.
+The Z2 flag represents the 4th axis corresponding to the colorbar.
+After specifying the column where the metric resides in the report files, a title referring to each metric can be added to the plot.
+The TP flag is to create the ThreeDPlot, as other type of plots can be created.
+The CM flag can be used to change the default colormap used in the colorbar (plasma) of the plot.
+Finally, the S flag is used to specify the overall size of all the string elements in the plot.

 ```
-python PELEPlot3.py -i *.out -X 7 -Y 5 -SP
+python PELEPlot3.py -i *.out -X 7 "Distance 1" -Y 5 "Interaction Energy" -Z 6 "Distance 2"
+-Z2 8 "Distance 3" -TP -CM RdYlGn -S 12
 ```

-The output plot will be the next (also, the point can be hovered to see from trajectories comes from and which accepted PELE step represents):
+The output plot will be the next (also, the points can be hovered to see from which trajectories they come from and which accepted PELE steps they represent):

 ![Alt text](PELEAnalysis-Processing/PELE_scripts/PELEPlot.png)

+To get more information on how this script or other ones work, use the h flag to get the help message.

 ## Development